tetris245/tetris245/README.md

 * Improved the lobby system:
   - added 3 lobby buttons in main hall for faster access to the chat rooms
-  - added similar buttons in the friendlist, so you can switch between lobbies to get clickable links (Note: clickable links are not available when the friendlist is used from the main hall)
+  - added similar buttons in the friendlist, so you can switch between lobbies to get clickable links (Notes: clickable links are not available when the friendlist is used from the main hall; to get clickable links when you are in a chat room, use the /frlist command)
   - allowed back to main hall when leaving search screen corresponding to a lobby
 * Updated the search command by replacing old options by these 4 options: asylum, fclub, mclub, xclub
 * Fixed a bug in wardrobe import functions